 Activities are run during the week and at weekends to keep boarding life fun and interesting.
 Your child has the opportunity to go on camps and have regular outings at the weekend.
 Popular outings including going to the beach, hiking in the hills and visiting the city or Fremantle.

 After school, supervisors organise games on the oval or in the recreation room.
 On Friday and Saturday evenings, you child can enjoy movie or game nights with their friends.

 Sometimes students feel homesick when they board away from home.
-This mostly happens when they first arrive and are settling in, or when something concerns them.
-Students are encouraged to speak with supervisors about their feelings or ring home for a chat.
+This usually happens when they first arrive and are settling in.
+Students are encouraged to speak with supervisors about their feelings or phone home for a chat.
 The supervisors also make an effort to help them make new friends and feel more at home.

-If your child has something on their mind and they would like to speak to someone other than a supervisor or a parent/carer, they can seek support from:
+If your child has something on their mind and they would like to speak to someone other than a supervisor, parent or carer, they can seek support from the: